A month into lockdown, football forced to play waiting game

 Wealthy English clubs have also faced a backlash for tapping into a government scheme allowing them to furlough non-playing staff.
 Liverpool performed a U-turn and apologised for having applied.

-In England, the cost to Premier League clubs of having to reimburse broadcasters for matches not played has been put at 762 million pounds ($951m).
+In England, the cost to Premier League clubs of having to reimburse broadcasters for matches not played has been put at 762 million pounds (USD 951m).

 While idle players are stuck at home, trying to follow fitness programmes in their front rooms or gardens, many wonder if football will be profoundly changed because of the financial impact of this crisis.